 This is pretty much a given for any wedding, civil or religious whilst the ceremony is taking place, so we are usually dealing with fairly low light photography.

 2. Only photograph from the rear of the church

-I get this a lot.
-For every photograph you see online of the bride and groom being photographed from the front over the vicars shoulder, it is not that often that we are able to take photographs from this position.
-Often, I am allowed no further than about halfway up the centre aisle.
+I get this occasionally.
+Sometimes, I am allowed no further than about halfway up the centre aisle.
 It pretty much depends on both the vicar and the layout of the church itself.
 Either way, I do what the vicar tells me, as is polite, and I won't do anything that would ever interfere with your guests enjoyment and experience of your wedding.
 Needless to say this involves a fair amount of tip-toeing and a soupcon of crouching.
 You can laugh at me if you spot me, but I suspect you'll be too busy getting married.